 I need to talk to someone now.

 CAPS offers free and confidential support for mental health crises.
-In-person crisis support is available during business hours (Monday-Friday 8:00 AM - 4:30 PM) at CAPS, 2nd floor of the Flagler-Metzgar Building.
+In-person crisis support is available during business hours (Monday and Tuesday 10:00 a.m. - 6:00 p.m; Wednesday to Friday 8:00 a.m. to 4:30 p.m.) at CAPS, in the Health and Wellness Center, Lower Level of Sycamore Suites.
 If you choose to call our office during business hours, please tell the receptionist that you are experiencing a crisis and wish to speak to a psychologist.
 Student will be seen or spoken to by a CAPS psychologist as soon as possible.

 After business hours and on weekends, contact ESU Campus Police for crisis support at (570) 422-3064.
 Examples of a mental health crisis include: thoughts and plans to hurt yourself or someone else, engaging in life-threatening behaviors, and\or recent assault or trauma.